John-bju/SIL-translation-test/README.md

 ![Description](README_pics/Screenshot_20260710_154215.png)

-2. Then scroll down to find the "Developer Settings" tab and click on it.
+2. Then scroll down to find the "Developer Settings" tab as the bottom left option and click on it.

 ![Description](README_pics/Screenshot_20260710_154247.png)